Python-Based GeoImagery Dataset Development for Deep Learning-Driven Forest Wildfire Detection

 To detect wildfire-affected areas with VGG16, the model is initiated using the pre-trained weights from the ImageNet dataset.
 The convolutional base is frozen to preserve the integrity of the learned features and to focus on the training of the added layers.
 A Flatten operation is applied to the output to transform the two-dimensional feature maps into a one-dimensional vector.
 Then, a fully connected dense layer with 512 neurons, L2 regularization, and ReLU activation is added.
 A Dropout layer with a rate of 0.5 is included to further prevent overfitting.
 Finally, the network becomes a single-neuron dense layer with a sigmoid activation function that produces a probability score of wildfire damage.
 Before training, class weights are calculated using the Scikit-learn library.
 Furthermore, Keras callbacks are set up for early stopping and model checkpointing to avoid overfitting.

-The complete model is compiled with the Adam optimizer Kingma & Ba, 2014, binary cross-entropy loss Goodfellow et al., 2016, and accuracy, precision, and recall as the performance metrics (see Code 5).
+The complete model is compiled with the Adam optimizer Kingma & Ba, 2014, binary cross-entropy loss Goodfellow et al., 2016, and accuracy, precision, and recall as the performance metrics (see Program 5).
 The Adam optimizer is chosen because it adapts the learning rate during training.
 In the context of satellite image classification, where the landscape can vary significantly across images, Adam’s ability to adjust the learning rate is important.
 Also, the binary cross-entropy loss is chosen because it is tailored for binary classification tasks, such as classifying between damaged and undamaged forested areas in satellite images.

 from keras.models import Model